tsvetelin-pavlov/ha-ble-etekcity-smart-nutrition-scale/README.md

 1. In Home Assistant, go to Configuration > Integrations.
 2. Click the "+" button to add a new integration.
-3. Search for "BLE Scale" and select it.
+3. Search for "Etekcity Smart Nutrition Scale" and select it.
 4. Follow the configuration steps:
    - Select your BLE scale from the list of discovered devices.
    - If your scale is not automatically discovered, you can manually enter its Bluetooth address.